 Go on a free, guided walking tour of the city

 Without a guide we can sometimes miss a lot of the stories behind the places we visit, but paying for one isn’t always possible, especially if you’re traveling on a tight budget.
-Luckily there are a few tour companies, like Rome Free Walking Tour and Free Tour Rome that offers free walking tours of the city.
+Luckily there are a few tour companies, like Rome Free Walking Tour, Guru Walk and Free Tour Rome that offers free walking tours of the city.

 Some companies ask only that you tip your guide, and others ask that you make a reservation online.
 For more information head over to their websites: